cephidstar/learnworks_public/BigQuery.md

 ## Converting SQL Queries to Parameterized Queries

-When executing SQL from code, it's impractical to have to edit an SQL statement each time you want to produce different results.
+When executing SQL from code, it's impractical to have to edit an SQL statement each time you want to produce slightly different results.

 Using the zipcode example from the previous lab: